 In addition, your doctor may recommend a bone density test or offer medications, such as those listed below.

-Treating osteoporosis.
 The following treatments help slow or stop bone loss.
-They may be given alone or in combination.
+Your doctor may give these individually or in combination.

-- Supplements of calcium and vitamin D have been shown to reduce bone loss in men and women older than 65.
-The recommended levels are 1,000 to 1,500 milligrams (mg) of elemental calcium and 400 to 600 international units (IU) of vitamin D daily.
+- Calcium and vitamin D may reduce bone loss in men and women older than 65.
+For calcium, 1,000 to 1,500 milligrams (mg) of elemental calcium is recommended each day.
+For vitamin D, 400 to 600 international units (IU) is recommended daily.
 Talk with your doctor before taking any supplements.

 Up to 75% of men receiving hormone treatments for prostate cancer have hot flashes.

-- Antidepressants, such as venlafaxine (Effexor) and sertraline (Zoloft), have been shown to reduce hot flashes, as well as help with mood problems or irritability that often comes with changes in hormone levels.
+- Antidepressants, such as venlafaxine (Effexor) and sertraline (Zoloft), may reduce hot flashes.
+They can also help with mood problems or irritability from changes to hormone levels.

 - A nonhormonal medication, gabapentin (Neurontin), may help to treat hot flashes in men.

-- Vitamin E supplements (up to 800 IU/day) have been shown to relieve hot flashes for women, but it is uncertain how effective vitamin E supplements are for men experiencing hot flashes.
+- Vitamin E supplements (up to 800 IU/day) may relieve hot flashes for women.
+However, it is uncertain how effective vitamin E supplements are for men experiencing hot flashes.

 - Deep breathing and other relaxation techniques